materiaraiding/materiaraiding-old/_ultimate/fru.md

 {: .warning }
 > This snapshot for the second cleave is INCREDIBLY unforgiving.
 I recommend watching your enmity list and sliding the second you see the first cast finish.

+{: .note }
+> Some patterns may require a Light Party to move faster to get behind Shiva.

 Immediately following this Shiva will become targetable, appearing back in the arena's centre and the ice floor will disappear.